What Price Gold… $70,000… $140,000… $infinity?

 The solution will come from the private sector; individual by individual, company by company.

 As to how a solution should be done, we must learn lessons of the American Founding Era.
 I had to search dozens of old and lost law and history books to discover these lessons.
 The result was my book, The Lost Right, edition 3.5.
-This book deals with the general principles of redress, from start to finish; my article pertaining to the mortgage crisis deals with a particular and very timely application of such principles.
+This book deals with the general principles of redress, from start to finish; Here is an introduction to the history, law and procedures of redress.

 Timely, and related, pages,